gercom-ufpa/minindy/docs/README.md

 You can use one of the two commands below to shut down the Fabric network.
 ```
-minifab stop
+minindy stop
-minifab clean
+minindy clean
 ```
-The first command simply removes all the containers which make up the Indy network, it will NOT remove any certificates or ledger data, you can run `minifab start` later to restart the whole thing including chaincode containers if there are any.
+The first command simply removes all the containers which make up the Indy network, it will NOT remove any certificates or ledger data, you can run `minindy start` later to restart the whole thing.
 The second command, in addition to removing all the containers, it cleans the working directory.

 ### The normal process of working with Hyperledger Indy